katrinadefeo/Movie-App-Practice/README.md

 This is a project that I am still learning from.
 I'm especially learning from the javascript.
 This project is also helping me learn more about APIs.
 This project was a lot of fun for me to learn from since this looks more like an app I would use everyday (ex.
 Netflix, Plex, etc...).
 I'm still working on understanding how everything ties into each other in this practice lesson, but I really enjoyed it so I figured I'd add it here for me to reference in the future.

-Many thanks to ashishgeorge for the lesson!: https://github.com/asishgeorge/50Projects50Days/tree/master/Day17-MovieApp
+Many thanks to ashishgeorge for his tips!: https://github.com/asishgeorge/50Projects50Days/tree/master/Day17-MovieApp